zeke/devcenter-scraper/content/md/rails-asset-pipeline.md

 ### Compiling assets during slug compilation ###

->callout
->The app's config vars are not available in the environment during the slug compilation process.
-Because the app must be loaded to run the `assets:precompile` task, any initialization code that requires existence of config vars should gracefully handle the `nil` case.

 If you have not compiled assets locally, we will attempt to run the `assets:precompile` task during slug compilation.
 Your push output will show:

 ```term